 UrthPact straws meet the current city and state plastic bans in the US, Canada, and other countries and helps companies fulfill their sustainability mission.

 Founded in 2013, UrthPact’s mission is to reduce the impact of single-use plastics in our environment by creating single-use products from earth-friendly materials that meet the needs of businesses and consumers.
 UrthPact is dedicated to its mission of keeping 25 billion plastic parts from polluting landfills and oceans by 2028.
 To date, products have included compostable cutlery lines that work in a dispensing unit, industrial compostable one-way degassing valves, and compostable drinking straws, as well as the world’s first 100% compostable single-use coffee pod used in Keurig brewers and the world’s only certified compostable water bottle, cap, and label.
-Visit www.urthpact.com to learn more, or follow UrthPact on LinkedIn, Facebook, or @urthpact_llc on Instagram and @urthpact on Twitter.
+Follow UrthPact on LinkedIn, Facebook, or @urthpact_llc on Instagram and @urthpact on Twitter.

 Are you looking to make sustainable changes in your business but aren’t sure where to start?
 Is your city implementing plastic bans that you need to comply with?
 Are you customers demanding that you make better choices for the planet?
 If you answered yes to any of these questions, then UrthPact is here to help.
 Our goal is to help you help the planet, while still providing high quality products to your customers and their end users, while also complying with local plastics ordinances.
 Our compostable product lines help to provide the experiences your customers expect from their single-use problems without causing any harm to the planet.